tkherman/Scheduling-Simulator/README.md

 >
 >   - How will MLFQ determine if a process needs to be lowered in priority?
 >     What information must be tracked and how it be updated?
+>       - have an external data structure that keeps track of the priority of
+>         all jobs
+>       - use something like a vector of linked list
 >
 >   - How will MFLQ determine if a priority boost is required?
+>       - after a certain number of time slices or cpu cycles, boost everything

 Response.